gussev/llm/README.md

 2. **Unzip archive.**
 3. **LLM training.**

 We perform LLM training on ready-made data, this is a very important part of your work.
 The data set for training is in the textbook folder in the form of text files that simulate arithmetic operations from 0 + 0 = 0 to 9 + 9 = 18 in the format of numbers and words.
 The format of the records can be viewed by opening any file from the textbook folder in your editor.
-For llm training, go to the builder folder, launch the console in the folder and type in the console: llm.exe -td 1.
+For llm training, go to the builder folder, launch the console in the folder and type in the console: llm.exe -td 1 or ./llm.exe -td 1.
 The data.txt file should appear in the brains folder, which contains the data on the basis of which llm will communicate with you.

 A bit of explanation.
 The -td 1 parameter is an abbreviation for ToDo, and 1 indicates that llm should take files from textbook and create data for itself in the brains folder.